Skip to main content

 # Inspect a skill before installing

-clm agent skill install my-agent clawrium/tdd
+clawctl agent skill add my-agent --from-template clawrium/tdd

 # List skills installed on an agent

-clm agent skill list my-agent
+clawctl agent skill list my-agent

 # Remove a skill

-clm agent skill remove my-agent clawrium/tdd
+clawctl agent skill remove my-agent tdd

 The web dashboard mirrors the same surface under Agents → <agent> → Skills, plus a top-level Skills catalog page for browse.